Cheesecake Stuffed Red Velvet Cookies

 MAKE COOKIES:

-• Using a two tablespoons cookies scoop, scoop cookie dough and flatten into a pancake-like circle, place it on the baking sheet.
-Place about 2 teaspoons of cream cheese filling on top.
-Bring the edges of the dough around the filling and pinch together to seal, if necessary add more dough to cover completely.
+• Using a two-tablespoon cookie scoop, scoop cookie dough, flatten it into a pancake-like circle, and place it on the baking sheet.
+Place about two teaspoons of cream cheese filling on top.
+Bring the edges of the dough around the filling and pinch them together to seal; if necessary, add more dough to completely cover the filling.
 Roll the filled dough into a ball and place it back on the baking sheet.
-Arrange cookies about 3inches apart from each other.
+Arrange the cookies about 3 inches apart.

 • Cool on a cooling rack before serving.